Angus King: Political positions

 King has been described as a moderate Independent.
 He has called himself "neither a Democrat nor a Republican, but an American".
 The nonpartisan National Journal gave him a 2013 composite ideology score of 59% liberal and 41% conservative.
-His Crowdpac score is −4.3 (10 is the most conservative, −10 the most liberal), based on a data aggregation of his campaign contributions, votes, and speeches.
-In a study published by The Washington Post called "Party Unity scores," King voted with the Democratic Party 43% of the time.
+His Crowdpac score is −4.3 (10 is the most conservative, −10 the most liberal), based on his campaign contributions, votes, and speeches.
+According to a study published by The Washington Post called "Party Unity scores", King voted with the Democratic Party 43% of the time.
 The Conservative Political Action Conference (CPAC) gave him a 6.83% lifetime conservative rating in 2025.
-GovTrack ranks King among the moderate members of the Senate, near the Senate's ideological center.
+GovTrack ranks King among the moderate members of the Senate, near its ideological center.
 In 2014, King endorsed his Republican colleague from Maine, Susan Collins.
 According to FiveThirtyEight, which tracks Congressional votes, King had voted in line with President Trump's position on legislation about 38% of the time as of January 2021.
 In 2023, the Lugar Center ranked King in the top fifth of senators for bipartisanship.